richgel999/bc7enc_rdo/README.md

 bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders with optional Rate Distortion Optimization (RDO) support.

+This repo is a work in progress.
+RDO BC1/4 is in and working well.
+BC3/5/7 are on the way.

 To compile:

 ```